- Business Applications

-The smart monitoring system displays near real-time data from Cognite Data Fusion (CDF) and is visualized in an intuitive Grafana dashboard.
-Additionally, calculations combining sensor values and simulator outputs provide engineers with virtual sensors and physical properties they otherwise would not have readily available.
+The smart monitoring system displays near real-time data from Cognite Data Fusion (CDF), visualizing it in an intuitive Grafana dashboard.
+Additionally, calculations combining sensor values and simulator outputs provide engineers with virtual sensors and physical properties they otherwise would not have had readily available.

 The recommender system under development is based on a machine learning model fed with data from CDF.
-The model, which is based on historical data from approximately 200 sensors from production wells and equipment relevant to produced water, is trained to predict oil-in-water concentrations based on historical data and determines an importance associated with each parameter or property in the production facility.
-This in turn can be used to identify the worst actors related to water contamination.
+The model, which is trained to predict oil-in-water concentrations based on historical data from approximately 200 physical sensors from production wells and equipment relevant to produced water, determines an importance associated with each parameter or property in the production facility.
+This in turn can be used to identify worst actors related to water contamination.

-In addition to the 200 physical sensors values, the model is also fed approximately 100 virtual sensor values.
-One example is how the pressure and temperature sensors are converted to fluid properties by applying the laws of thermodynamics and the information of the fluid composition.
-The model also considers virtual sensor values obtained from multiphase flow simulators.
-The flow rates from the individual wells are collected from a multiphase flow simulator.
+In addition to the 200 physical sensors values, the model is also fed values from approximately 100 virtual sensors.
+One example is how data from pressure and temperature sensors is converted to fluid properties by applying the laws of thermodynamics and information about the fluid composition.
+Finally, the model also considers virtual sensor values obtained from multiphase flow simulators such as flow rates from individual wells.

-The smart monitoring system provides one place for all relevant data for troubleshooting issues related to water contamination, increasing situational awareness.
-This allows the users to take informed actions based on the available data and solve the problem faster.
-When the proposed recommender system is in place, it will be an integral part of the monitoring system that will highlight which parts of the production facilities that may be important for the current oil-in-water concentration.
+The smart monitoring systems gives engineers the ability to troubleshoot issues related to water contamination in a single dashboard, increasing their situational awareness.
+This allows users to take informed actions based on the available data and solve problems faster.
+When the proposed recommender system is in place, it will be an integral part of the monitoring system that will highlight which parts of the production facilities may be important to the current oil-in-water concentration.